TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Slope for the Kruckow lambda (see Kruckow et al. 2016 as implemented by Vigna-Gomez et al. 2018). |br|
 Default = −0.833333

+**convective-envelope-temperature-threshold** |br|
+Temperature [K] threshold, below which the envelope's of giants are convective.
+Requires --envelope-state-prescription is FIXED_TEMPERATURE. |br|
+Default = 5370

 **--cool-wind-mass-loss-multiplier** |br|
 Multiplicative constant for wind mass loss of cool stars, i.e. those with temperatures below the VINK_MASS_LOSS_MINIMUM_TEMP (default 12500K). |br|